21st Century Community Learning Centers (CCLC)

 External Community Partnership Listing

-The Ohio Department of Education’s Office of Improvement and Innovation is pleased to announce the opportunity for community or nonprofit organizations to submit an external organization profile.
-Once the listing is finalized, organizations that submit information have the opportunity to develop potential partnerships with current and future 21st Century Community Learning Center programs.
+The Ohio Department of Education’s Office of Improvement and Innovation is pleased to announce that it has completed the compilation of its first 21st CCLC External Community Partnership Listing - for the development of potential partnerships with current and future 21st Century Community Learning Centers (CCLC) programs.

 The Nita M. Lowey 21st Century Community Learning Centers (21st CCLC) program provides opportunities for children who come from economically disadvantaged families and attend low-performing schools to receive academic supports.
 School districts, schools, community-based organizations, including faith-based organizations, institutions of higher education, city or county government agencies, for-profit corporations and other public or private entities are eligible for the 21st CCLC grant.